FFede0/RL4CC/config_files/README.md

 [`env_config.json`](#environment-configuration-file) file and the `Environment` passed to the algorithm (or the algorithm configuration) initializer, while `evaluation_interval` and `logdir` are set from the
 [experiment configuration file](#experiment-configuration-file).

+**Additional note:** in the `callbacks` section, the `callbacks_class` parameter should correspond to the path to the callbacks class as it would be reported while importing the module (e.g., `"callbacks/base_callbacks/BaseCallbacks"`).

 Sample `ray_config.json` files for [PPO](ray_config_ppo.json.template) and
 [DQN](ray_config_dqn.json.template) are provided.